abenga/rust_notes/content/error_handling.md

 the caller.

 When a panic occurs, the program starts *unwinding*, and Rust walks back up the stack and cleans up the data from each function it encounters.
+If the panicking thread was the main thread, the whole process exits with a non-zero exit code.
+Unwinding is designed to be safe, and will not leave a dangling pointer or a non-initialized value in memory.

-This is not trivial, however, and Rust provides the alternative of immediately *aborting*, which ends the program without cleaning up.
+Rust also provides the alternative of immediately *aborting*, which ends the program without cleaning up.
 The host OS will then need to clean up the memory that was in use by the program.
+Abortin happens if cleaning up during a panic triggers a second panic.
+If a Rust program is compiled with `-C panic=abort` flag, the first panic in the program immediately aborts the process.
+Binaries compiled this way would be smaller.

 ## Recoverable Errors with `Result`